Asra-Notion/Environement-Configuration/Visual Studio Code/Readme.md

 ```

 ## Keybindings
-The following keybinds define the command for collapsing all lines into one long string, in order to "minify" the html.
+The following keybindings define the command for collapsing all lines into one long string, in order to "minify" the html.
 The second one is for the extension copy markdown as html which allow the html render of the markdown file to be copied.

 ```json
 [